SnowScriptWinterOfCode/Technical_Writing/web_browser.md

 ![web browser](image-56.png)

-## common features of web browsers
+## ⭐ Common Features of Web Browsers

 During browsing cookies get stored in the web browsers and this helps in tracking user's activity.